-"I wish other people would understand that I don't want these feelings, I didn't ask for these feelings and I want them to go away, but it isn't that simple."
+I wish other people would understand that I don't want these feelings, I didn't ask for these feelings and I want them to go away, but it isn't that simple.

 They can be a symptom of an existing mental health problem or episode of mental distress, or sometimes a side effect of psychiatric or other medication.
+People may also experience suicidal feelings because of traumatic life events.
 When someone is feeling suicidal it is important to be aware of any medications they are taking which might be causing or aggravating these feelings.

-"I try and explain to my friends that it's like there is a huge, thick, black cloud following you around.
-It doesn't matter what you're doing, how good your life appears or how 'ok' you seem."
+I try and explain to my friends that it's like there is a huge, thick, black cloud following you around.
+It doesn't matter what you're doing, how good your life appears or how 'ok' you seem.

 Some people can say why they feel suicidal, but in other instances there may not be a clear reason, or they may be unable to talk about what they are feeling or experiencing.